📈Commerce Secretary Lutnick sets Section 232 deadline for August 1

 Why This Matters

-Average family faces $3,200 yearly price increase on all imported goods
+Average American family faces $3,200 yearly price increase functioning as regressive consumption tax

 What Others Are Asking